Larm1998/Sliding-Puzzle/README.md

 Simple Sliding Puzzle game in java
 -JFrame window to play the game
 -Moving tiles with timer
--Writer to save the player Score
+-Writer to save the player Score and movements